 While in the hospital, I made the decision to record and share the wisdom I acquired through my years of work (my legacy).

-Eventually came grandchild number four and more recently—a new husband!
+Eventually my daughter blessed me with grandchild number four.
 It was the right decision to move from Chicago to Phoenix!
-Definitely here to stay.
+Definitely here to stay — for a while anyway.
 (Actually, I have nine grandchildren.
 My son has five.
 I am blessed!)

 Knocked down? … Get back up!